anwanguow/PH_structural/README.md

 Correction/Errata
 -----------------
-There is a minor typo in the left column below Fig.1 on page 4, where it is stated: “For example, a new connected component ($H_0$) is born when points first merge as $\epsilon$ increases.”
+There is a minor typo in the left column below Fig.1 on page 4, where it is stated: “For example, a new connected component ($H_0$) is born when points first merge as $\epsilon$ increases”.

-This sentence should be changed to "For example, a new connected component ($H_0$) is born when a point first appears as $\epsilon$" increases.
+This sentence should be changed to "For example, a new connected component ($H_0$) is born when a point first appears as $\epsilon$ increases".

 This typo has no impact on the scientific validity or conclusions of this article.